Lecture 10: Kernel Machines

 The coefficients \(\alpha_i\) reflect how much each training point \(X_i\) should influence predictions in general.

 Again, this model is exactly equivalent to good old ridge regression (with a basis expansion).
-We can always go back to the stanard ridge formulation we learned in Lecture 6.
+We can always go back to the standard ridge formulation we learned in Lecture 6.
 However, we now have a nice non-parametric variant.

 Degrees of Freedom of Kernel Ridge Regression